-the Objectives of this clinical trial is : 1.
-Investigate the effect of legs exercises in the prevention of muscle cramps among hemodialysis patients.
-2. Examine the effect of compression stockings in the prevention of muscle cramps among hemodialysis patients.
-3. Compare between effect of legs exercises and compression stockings in the prevention of muscle cramps among hemodialysis patients.
-4. Find out the relationship between the effect of legs exercises and compression stockings in the prevention of muscle cramps with patients' demographic and clinical data.
+the Objectives of this clinical trial is : 1. examine the effect of using elastic compression stockings in the prevention of muscle cramps among hemodialysis patients.
+2. Find out the difference between the effect of compression stockings in the prevention of muscle cramps with patients' sociodemographic and clinical data.

 Study Type